531 16 Ave S

 Creston, BC V0B 1G5

-The documentary film matinee series continues the afternoon of Saturday June 10th at 2pm in the Creston Public Library’s meeting room with this film, In Transition 2.0.
-Each month the library offers a screening of some of the latest hard hitting or informative releases for viewing and discussion on the second Saturday afternoon.
+Each month the library offers a screening of some of the latest hard hitting or informative releases for viewing and discussion on a Saturday afternoon.
 Everyone is welcome, admittance is free, and there is no need to register.
 Join us on Saturday, May 12th at 2pm for the film “Seed: The Untold Story”